Quantum phase transition of the Jaynes-Cummings model: Deep-strong coupling

-To further show the validity of the effective JC Hamiltonian (\ref{H_eff_JC}), and verify the above analysises, we calculate the fidelity
+To further show the validity of the effective JC Hamiltonian (\ref{H_eff_JC}) and verify the above analysises, we calculate the fidelity

-for two cases.
-Since the effective JC Hamiltonian is obtained in the second rotating frame, we compare the dynamics in the first and second rotating frame, respectively.
-The result is shown in Fig.~\ref{fig5_JC_fidelity}, where we assume that the initial state of the system is $(\vert g\rangle+\vert e\rangle)\vert \alpha\rangle/\sqrt{2}$.
-In Fig.~\ref{fig5_JC_fidelity}(a), we show the time dependence of the fidelity in the first rotating frame, namely the fidelity between the state $\vert\varphi(t)\rangle$ and $\vert\psi(t)\rangle$ governed by the Hamiltonian $H_{\text{rot}}(t)$ in Eq.~(\ref{H_Rt}) and $H_{\text{eff}}(t)$ in Eq. (\ref{Heff}) respectively for the same parameters as in Figs.~\ref{fig2_JC_deep_rwa}(b, c) at $\xi=2.48$.
-The fidelity can reach 81.41\%, 93.88\% and 97.12\% at $v/\omega_{c}=0.18$, 0.33, and 0.49, respectively.
-A higher fidelity can be obtained as $v$ increases, where the condition~(\ref{v_rot}) is satisfied better.
+for the above two cases.
+Because the effective JC Hamiltonian is obtained in the second rotating frame, we compare the dynamics in the first and second rotating frames.
+The result is shown in Figure~\ref{fig5_JC_fidelity}, where we assume that the initial state of the system is $(\vert g\rangle+\vert e\rangle)\vert \alpha\rangle/\sqrt{2}$.
+In Figure~\ref{fig5_JC_fidelity}(a), we show the time dependency of the fidelity in the first rotating frame, namely, the fidelity between states $\vert\varphi(t)\rangle$ and $\vert\psi(t)\rangle$, which are governed by the Hamiltonians $H_{\text{rot}}(t)$ in eq.~(\ref{H_Rt}) and $H_{\text{eff}}(t)$ in eq. (\ref{Heff}), respectively, for the same parameters as those in Figures~\ref{fig2_JC_deep_rwa}(b, c) at $\xi=2.48$.
+The fidelity can reach 81.41\%, 93.88\%, and 97.12\% at $v/\omega_{c}=0.18$, 0.33, and 0.49, respectively.
+A higher fidelity can be obtained by increasing $v$, where the condition~(\ref{v_rot}) is satisfied better.
 This result implies that the Hamiltonian (\ref{Heff}) is valid under the current parameters.
-In Fig.~\ref{fig5_JC_fidelity}(b), we give the fidelity in the second rotating frame, where the fidelity is obtained by the Hamiltonian (\ref{H_t_Rabi}) and (\ref{H_eff_JC}).
-The parameters ($v/\omega_{c}$, $\xi$) are chosen as (0.18, 3), (0.33, 2.48) and (0.49, 1.36), which are indicated by the circles in Fig.~\ref{fig2_JC_deep_rwa}(c) denoting $g_{c}(\xi)/\Delta_{m_{0}}\leq 0.01$.
-It is found that the fidelities are close to 1.
-Our results show that the effective deep-strong JC Hamiltonian (\ref{H_eff_JC}) is valid in our approximation under the condition (\ref{v_rot}) and (\ref{gcxi}).
+In Figure~\ref{fig5_JC_fidelity}(b), we present the fidelity in the second rotating frame, obtained by the Hamiltonians (\ref{H_t_Rabi}) and (\ref{H_eff_JC}).
+The parameters ($v/\omega_{c}$, $\xi$) are chosen as (0.18, 3), (0.33, 2.48), and (0.49, 1.36), indicated by the circles in Figure~\ref{fig2_JC_deep_rwa}(c), denoting $g_{c}(\xi)/\Delta_{m_{0}}\leq 0.01$.
+The fidelities are close to 1.
+Our results show that the effective deep-strong JC Hamiltonian (\ref{H_eff_JC}) is valid in our approximation under the conditions (\ref{v_rot}) and (\ref{gcxi}).

-Under appropriate dimensionless modulation amplitude $\xi$ and modulation frequency $v$, we obtain an effective deep-strong JC Hamiltonian~(\ref{H_eff_JC}).
-In the effective deep-strong coupling regime, the JC system undergoes a series of QPTs as the coupling strength increases, as shown in Fig.~\ref{model_v1.eps}(b).
-In the following, we will discuss in detail the phenomena of QPT in this regime.
+Under appropriate dimensionless modulation amplitude $\xi$ and frequency $v$, we obtain an effective deep-strong JC Hamiltonian~(\ref{H_eff_JC}).
+In the effective deep-strong coupling regime, the JC system undergoes a series of QPTs with an increase in the coupling strength, as shown in Figure~\ref{model_v1.eps}(b).
+In the following section, we will discuss in detail the phenomena of the QPT in this regime.